rabilrbl/deepseek-api/README.md

-# Deepseek coder API
+# Deepseek coder Reverse Engineered API Wrapper

-Unofficial API for Deepseek (chat.deepseek.com).
+Unofficial API Wrapper for Deepseek (chat.deepseek.com) in Python.
 This is a reverse-engineered API for the Deepseek coder and Deepseek code chatbots.
 This API is not affiliated with Deepseek in any way.

 ## Installation